sfzwarts/RockMicro_Minkowskis/README.md

 The dataset includes random packings of particles, which serve as a canonical model for studying pore-scale structures.
 Random packings are widely used in digital rock physics because they capture key aspects of granular media while allowing systematic control of the packing fraction (the ratio of solid to pore space).

-To extend the diversity of microstructures, we also generated non-circular shapes:
+To extend the diversity of microstructures, we also generated the following shapes:
-- 2D: rectangles, ellipses, triangles
+- 2D: circles, rectangles, ellipses, triangles
-- 3D: boxes, pyramids
+- 3D: spheres, boxes, pyramids

 These shapes were constructed by inscribing each particle within a circle or sphere, ensuring that the packings remain non-overlapping and directly comparable across different geometries.